blog-ftr-img

 CEOs are highly celebrated in the business world, but right underneath the building is the foundation: the Chief Financial Officer (CFO).
 The fractional chief financial officer (CFO) is responsible for a business’s cash flow, assets, and liabilities and is vital to the business success.
 In public companies, the CFO and CEO commonly appear together to comment on company developments in support of the required periodic disclosures of financial performance.

 A fractional CFO offers highly valuable and customizable services to give the business a forward view of where it can go and how to get there.
+Fractional CFOs can work independently or as part of fractional CFO firms, providing specialized financial leadership.
 The fractional CFO could even work as a consultant to a full-time CFO, but mainly, the fractional CFO and team serve as part-time CFO and finance department to businesses of all sizes.
+Many companies choose an outsourced CFO model for flexibility and scalability.

 One major advantage of a fractional CFO is that they provide immediate impact to the business operations by sharing multiple perspectives and helping the business stakeholders make strategic financial decisions with experience garnered over years of seeing many different business models adapt and thrive.